t-lundstrom/CDCL/README.md

 To solve a sudoku, run
 `python3 main.py sudoku <file>` where `<file>` is the given sudoku file (see below for more about the file format).
 For example: `python3 main.py sudoku sudoku_example.txt`

+To solve random instances, run
+`python main.py test`.
+The default test is to solve 100 random CNF formulas, where each instance has 1000 clauses, 50 variables and clauses have 3 to 10 literals.
+These settings can be changed in the source code.

+**Note:** Currently, the program does not check if the given .cnf or sudoku file follow the assumed format.
+If the given files does not follow the assumed format, unexpected behaviour might occur.

 # Installing/Running
 Download all files into the same directory and run your python interpreter with arguments as shown above.
 The only dependency is the standard python library.